-Form of Dosage Procedures to be followed Potential side effects Medication (tabs/caps, Liquid, or inhaler required at school with administration of medications include storage directions if other than secure, dry storage. and actions required Medication (tabs/caps, Medication required (tabs/caps, at school Medication (tabs/caps, Liquid, or inhalerrequired at school storage directions include storage directions if other
+Name(s) of Medication Form of Medication (tabs/caps, Liquid, or inhaler Dosage required at school Procedures to be followed with administration of medications include storage directions if other than secure, dry storage.
+Potential side effects and actions required

 Short term medication is required.
 Pharmacist Name: is providing information for administration of short term medication that is required to be administered during school hours.